Bompas & Parr

+History

-Projects have included a glow-in-the-dark alcoholic jelly for Mark Ronson's 33rd Birthday Party. and a Willy Wonka-style chewing gum that changed flavour as you chew.
+Bompas and Parr met when they were both 13 and in the orchestra at Eton College during the 1990s.
+They decided to go into business together when they were both in their last year of university.
+Projects have included a glow-in-the-dark alcoholic jelly for Mark Ronson's 33rd birthday party and a Willy Wonka-style chewing gum that changes flavour as it is chewed.

 In July 2011, Bompas & Parr designed a public art installation on the roof terrace of Selfridges, Oxford Street, for a promotional event.
 The first time that the roof had been opened to the public since World War II, the company designed a rowing lake, which was dyed green.

 As part of the nationwide activity marking the London 2012 Open Weekend Bompas & Parr created scratch and sniff cards to accompany a one-off scratch and sniff screening of Bill Forsyth's film Gregory's Girl in Edinburgh's Festival Square on Sunday 26 July 2009.
 This is thought to be the first outdoor scratch and sniff experience anywhere in the UK.
 An enigmatic penguin (familiar to devotees of the film) appeared amongst the crowd holding up a placard instructing the audience to scratch and sniff at the right moment.